Climate and Average Weather Year Round in Arlington Virginia, United States

 A wet day is one with at least 0.04 inches of liquid or liquid-equivalent precipitation.
 The chance of wet days in Arlington varies throughout the year.

 Among wet days, we distinguish between those that experience rain alone, snow alone, or a mixture of the two.
+The month with the most days of rain alone in Arlington is June, with an average of 11.4 days.
 Based on this categorization, the most common form of precipitation throughout the year is rain alone, with a peak probability of 40% on June 17.

 To show variation within the months and not just the monthly totals, we show the rainfall accumulated over a sliding 31-day period centered around each day of the year.
 Arlington experiences some seasonal variation in monthly rainfall.

 Rain falls throughout the year in Arlington.
-The most rain falls during the 31 days centered around May 23, with an average total accumulation of 3.5 inches.
+The month with the most rain in Arlington is May, with an average rainfall of 3.5 inches.

-The least rain falls around January 30, with an average total accumulation of 1.9 inches.
+The month with the least rain in Arlington is January, with an average rainfall of 2.0 inches.

 As with rainfall, we consider the snowfall accumulated over a sliding 31-day period centered around each day of the year.
-Arlington experiences some seasonal variation in monthly liquid-equivalent snowfall.
+Arlington experiences significant seasonal variation in monthly snowfall.

-The snowy period of the year lasts for 4.0 months, from November 22 to March 24, with a sliding 31-day liquid-equivalent snowfall of at least 0.1 inches.
-The most snow falls during the 31 days centered around January 30, with an average total liquid-equivalent accumulation of 0.7 inches.
+The snowy period of the year lasts for 4.0 months, from November 22 to March 24, with a sliding 31-day snowfall of at least 1.0 inches.
+The month with the most snow in Arlington is February, with an average snowfall of 6.2 inches.

 We base the humidity comfort level on the dew point, as it determines whether perspiration will evaporate from the skin, thereby cooling the body.
 Lower dew points feel drier and higher dew points feel more humid.
 Unlike temperature, which typically varies significantly between night and day, dew point tends to change more slowly, so while the temperature may drop at night, a muggy day is typically followed by a muggy night.